 Tired of untangling necklaces?
-Make an easy DIY jewelry organizer using a piece of wood, cup hooks, decorative paper and Mod Podge (affiliate) in just a couple hours.
-And I’ll show you how to hang it up damage-free on a wall or dresser using my favorite hanging hack: painter’s tape + VELCRO® Brand fasteners.
+Make an easy DIY jewelry holder using a piece of wood, cup hooks, decorative paper and Mod Podge in just a couple hours.
+This cute DIY necklace display uses curved hooks to keep necklaces tangle-free.
+And I’ll show you how to hang the necklace organizer up damage-free on a wall or dresser using my favorite removable hanging hack: painter’s tape + VELCRO® Brand fasteners.
+Keep reading to see how to make your own DIY jewelry hooks for your wall or dresser.

 I noticed a few DIY hanging jewelry organizers online and thought they looked pretty easy to make.
 And wouldn’t you know it?
-Not only was it super easy but it also cost less than $10 to make myself.
+Not only was making this hanging necklace display super easy but it also cost less than $10 to make it myself.

 I designed this DIY necklace organizer to fit neatly within the beveled side of her Land of Nod dresser but you could choose to hang it on the wall instead.